citrixonline/GoToWebinar-Ruby/README.md

 ##Requirements

 You must have an active GoToWebinar account and a valid access token from the GoToWebinar OAuth flow.
 Please refer to the [authentication and authorization documentation](https://developer.citrixonline.com/page/authentication-and-authorization).
+The OAuth flow will return both the access token and organizer key.
+Both access token and organizer key are required to use the webinar API.

 ##Install